Carla Wong McMillian

 Carla Wong McMillian (born May 27, 1973) is an associate justice of the Supreme Court of Georgia and former judge of the Georgia Court of Appeals.

-Education and legal career
+Early life and career

+McMillian was born and raised in Augusta, Georgia.
+Her paternal grandparents immigrated from southern China to San Francisco then moved to Georgia in the 1910s and opened a grocery store, where her father was born.
+Her mother emigrated from Hong Kong to marry her dad and Chinese was her first language.

 McMillian attended Westminster Schools of Augusta, graduating the top of her class.
 McMillian received her bachelor's degrees in both history and economics from Duke University and her Juris Doctor from the University of Georgia School of Law.
 She later served as a law clerk to William Clark O'Kelley of the United States District Court for the Northern District of Georgia.
 She then went on to be a partner with Sutherland Asbill & Brennan LLP.

 Judicial career

 State court service

 On June 18, 2010 McMillian was one of three candidates recommended by the nominating commission for a vacancy on the Griffin Judicial Circuit.
 On August 11, 2010 Governor Sonny Perdue appointed McMillan to be a Judge of the Georgia State Court for Fayette County.